joe-mccann-dev/odin-flight-booker/README.md

 # RavenReservations

 This project is an exercise in building advanced forms completed as part of [The Odin Project](https://www.theodinproject.com/paths/full-stack-ruby-on-rails/courses/ruby-on-rails/lessons/building-advanced-forms).
 It is a flight-booker app in which hypothetical passengers can search for one way flights to or from airports selected from a dropdown.
+The database is seeded with random flight data.
+Flights and passengers are connected through the Bookings table.
 After viewing available flights, they can then select a flight to book and enter their information.
 This is done via nested forms, which requires whitelisting the nested attributes.

+Upon booking a flight, users are presented with a confirmation number.
+On the bookings tab, I implemented a search feature.
+Users can look up their booking either by confirmation number or email assosciated with the booking.

+### Installation

+- Install Locally.
+    1. Clone this repo.
+    2. cd into cloned directory `cd odin-flight-booker`
+    3. `bundle install && rails webpacker:install`
+    4. Enter `N` when prompted to overwrite any files.

+- Seed the database.
+    1. `rails db:migrate`
+    2. `rails db:seed`

+- Start a Rails Server.
+    1. `rails server`
+    2. Navigate to `localhost:3000` in your browser.

+- Play around with the app.
+    1. Use the Flight Finder to view available flights
+    2. Click on "Book Flight" next to a returned flight.
+    3. Enter your passenger information.
+    4. Click "Complete Booking".
+    5. letter_opener opens confirmation email in a browser tab in development OR sends you an actual email in [production](https://raven-reservations.herokuapp.com/)

+### Running the Tests

+#### To run all the tests

+- `rspec spec/` from the `odin-flight-booker` directory.

+#### To run specific spec categories

+- `rspec spec/system`
+- `rspec spec/models`

 ### Active Record Associations